🖼️

 It will prompt you to install Xcode if you don't have it already.

-More ways to install are described at getting started with git guide.
+More ways to install are described at guide.

 Install node